 - Auslan interpreter provided and/or

 - Live captioning of the event.

-Accessibility for people with vision impairments
+Accessibility for people who are blind or have low vision

 - Written material available in alternative formats, as required, before and after event (e.g. Braille, large print, audio, electronic)